Clean Dog Faces

 The Secret To Blissfully Clean Dog Faces

 Do you wear white jeans or pants?
 Honestly, I can't remember the last time I owned a pair of light colored pants or jeans.
 It was definitely "pre-dog."
 White is harder to keep clean, whether it is your jeans, your carpet or your dog!
-Many attentive pet lovers ask us how to naturally keep a white/light dog's face and eyes clean, especially when it comes to removing their tear stains.
+Many attentive pet lovers ask us how to wash their dog's face to keep it naturally white, especially when it comes to removing their tear stains.
 Just like that white pair of jeans is tougher to keep clean, but worth it when you step out looking fresh, keeping your white dog WHITE takes a bit more work, but is worth the effort.

 The Scoop On Eye Goop and Tear Staining